HPCBio/EBP/scripts/scaffolding/README.md

 ## 1.1  Scaffolding with TellSeq reads using ARCS-LINKS

 <pre>
-Transposase Enzyme Linked Long-read Sequencing (TELL-Seqô) is a simple and scalable NGS library technology that generates barcode linked-reads for genome scale sequencing applications.
+Transposase Enzyme Linked Long-read Sequencing (TELL-Seq‚Ñ¢) is a simple and scalable NGS library technology that generates barcode linked-reads for genome scale sequencing applications.
 </pre>